 - There are multiple options for detoxing from LSD

-- The Recovery Village Palm Beach offers comprehensive care and numerous detox options for LSD addiction
+- The Recovery Village Palm Beach at Baptist Health offers comprehensive care and numerous detox options for LSD addiction

 Do you or a loved one struggle with an addiction to hallucinogenic drugs or any other substance?
-If so, The Recovery Village Palm Beach can help.
+If so, The Recovery Village Palm Beach at Baptist Health can help.
 Contact us today to learn more about treatment plans and programs that can work well for your situation.

 Dolder, P., et al. “Pharmacokinetics and Pharmacodynamics of Lysergic Acid Diethylamide in Healthy Subjects.”
 Clinical Pharmacokinetics, October 2017.
 Accessed October 28, 2019.